Lynch Syndrome Supporting Documents

 In the right hand column you can find the request forms needed to perform further testing on the tumour sample (if there is loss of MLH1 or MLH1 + PMS2); or to consent and request genetic testing during your genetic counselling consultation.
 Find the following forms:

 - Consent form for genetic testing for Lynch syndrome (all hospitals should use this form)

 - Request form: Tumour testing for MLH1 promoter hypermethylation (use your designated molecular laboratory form)

 - Request form for genetic testing for Lynch syndrome: EDTA blood bottle (use your hospital’s designated molecular laboratory form)

 Please note, each hospital should know which molecular laboratory they are linked with.

 If you have any doubt about this, please contact Laura Monje-Garcia, Nurse Practitioner, The St Mark’s Centre for Familial Intestinal Cancer, at LNWH-tr.SMCFIC@nhs.net

 Lynch syndrome patient resources

-- Patient leaflet: Information for Patients with Colorectal Cancer (updated July 2021).
+- Patient leaflet: Information for Patients with Colorectal Cancer (updated July 2021): Your genetics appointment and testing for Lynch syndrome.
 This document is mentioned in the training.
 Ideally, it should be given to eligible patients prior their appointment for genetic counselling for Lynch syndrome.